-Challenge number Detail of challenge 1 Attainment and Progress gap There is a marked difference in the Attainment and Progress made by pupils entitled to Pupil Premium across the curriculum.
-This is evident in in-house data and Year 11 final outcomes (2021).
-Attainment 8 scores for disadvantage pupils were 34 in comparison with 47 for their non disadvantaged peers.
-There is also a 0.8 difference in Progress 8.
-Baseline assessment on entry demonstrated a clear gap with 85% of disadvantaged pupils arriving non secondary ready in comparison with 55% of their peers.
-2 Literacy levels Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehen- sion than peers.
+Challenge number Detail of challenge 1 Attainment and Progress gap There is generally a marked difference in the Attainment and Progress made by pupils entitled to Pupil Premium across the curriculum 2 Literacy levels Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
-On entry the number of pupils entering Year 7 not secondary ready for reading has increased from 58 three years ago to over 80 this academic year.
-Current data from NGRT reading age tests indicates that 130 pupils/21% of cohort are three or more years below their chronological reading age.
-The vast majority of these are disadvantaged pupils and the main rea- son is weak comprehension skills.
+Current data from NGRT reading age tests indicates that a considerable number of the cohort are three or more years below their chronological reading age.
+The vast majority of these are disadvantaged pupils and the main reason is weak comprehension skills.
 3 Numeracy levels Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of numeracy than their peers.
 This impacts their progress in all subjects.
 4 Gaps in knowledge following Covid disruption Our assessments, observations and discussions with pupils and families suggest that the education of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 Pupil interviews identified that the areas of the curriculum learnt during remote education was not secure, nor did it have sufficient depth.
 These findings are backed up by several national studies.
 This has resulted in significant knowledge gaps resulting in pupils falling further behind age-related expectations.
 5 Social and emotional well being Our assessments, observations and discussions with pupils and families suggest that the social and emotional well-being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are backed up by several national studies.
 Inline with the DfE statement: 'some pupils will have been exposed to trauma, such as bereavment and other causes of anxiety; this is likely to lead to increased welfare and safeguarding risks' we have found that COVID 19 has had a negative impact on pupils' resilience, and increases anxieties regarding missed work and falling behind.
 6 Behaviour for Learning Behaviour for learning is generally very good in school.
 Where pupils require additional support, our records show that they are more likely to be disadvantaged.
 This additional support requires significant resources to maintain the high standards expected.
-7 Attendance Our attendance data over the last years indicates that attendance among disadvantaged pupils has been 4 - 5% lower than for non-disad- vantaged pupils.
+7 Attendance Our attendance data over the last years indicates that attendance among disadvantaged pupils has been 4 - 5% lower than for non-disadvantaged pupils.
 Persistent absence for disadvantaged pupils has also been significantly more than that of their peers.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 8 Cultural Capital, Aspirations and careers Our observations, discussions with pupils and families indicate a limit in access to wider aspects of education and local culture - this has been exacerbated by the closure of local amenities during the pandemic.
 Although careers education was maintained during lockdown the experience for pupils was limited with less opportunity to meet employers and representatives from further and higher education face to face.
 In addition, our normal programme of enrichment, for example trips to local art galleries and libraries was unable to be implemented.
 Consequently, this has limited the pupils' ability to make links in their learning to wider experiences and therefore can limit the depth of understanding.
 It can also have a detrimental effect to their ambitions and aspirations.